oracle-livelabs/database/tmm-run-sample-apps/run-lra-app-lockfree/run-lra-app-lockfree.md

 ### About the Travel Agent Application

 The following figure shows a Travel Agent application, which contains several microservices, to demonstrate how you can develop microservices that participate in Saga transactions while using MicroTx to coordinate the transactions.
 When you run the application, it makes a provisional booking by reserving a hotel room and a flight ticket.
-The Flight Booking and Hotel Booking applications store the booking or reservation information in memory.
+The Flight Booking and Hotel Booking applications store the booking or reservation information in Oracle Database 23ai.

 ![Microservices in sample Saga application](./images/lra-sample-app.png)

 Only when you provide approval to confirm the provisional booking, the booking of the hotel room and flight ticket is confirmed.
 If you cancel the provisional booking, the hotel room and flight ticket that was blocked is released and the booking is canceled.
 The Flight Booking application in this example allows only two confirmed bookings by default.
 To test the failure scenario, the Flight Booking applications rejects any additional booking requests after two confirmed bookings.
 This leads to the cancellation (compensation) of a provisionally booked hotel within the trip and the trip is not booked.

+When microservices use only Oracle Database 23ai as resource manager, you can use Sagas provided by Oracle Database to manage transactions.
+If one microservice uses Oracle Database 23ai as resource manager and other microservices use other databases, then you can use MicroTx to leverage the lock-free reservation feature introduced in Oracle Database 23ai.
+See [Using Lock-Free Reservation](https://docs.oracle.com/en/database/oracle/oracle-database/23/adfns/using-lock-free-reservation.html#GUID-299FDC3E-2169-4D5F-80A9-E9F704B1CEAF) in Database Development Guide.

 Code for the Travel Agent application is available in the MicroTx distribution package.
 The MicroTx library files are already integrated with the application code.
 For more details, see [About the Sample Saga Application](https://docs.oracle.com/pls/topic/lookup?ctx=microtx-latest&id=TMMDG-GUID-C5332159-BD13-4210-A02E-475107919FD9) in the *Transaction Manager for Microservices Developer Guide*.

 ### Objectives